NatashaPDev/Voting/README.md

 Add restaurant
 ----
-Creates a new restaurant from json data.
+Creates a new restaurant from JSON data.
 Only for admins.

 * **URL**